kimberlylee/kylie/README.md

 ## Support ##

-All support, questions, bug fixing, is done via our github repository at [https://github.com/forcedotcom/boomerang](https://github.com/forcedotcom/boomerang).
-You'll need a github account to participate, but then you'll need one to check out the code as well :)
+All support, questions, bug fixing, is done via our github repository at <https://github.com/forcedotcom/boomerang/issues>.
+You'll need a github account to participate, but then you'll need one to check out the code as well :-)

 I would like to thank you for taking a look at Kylie.
 Please leave us a message telling us if you use our version.

-Kylie is supported by the Perf Eng team at Salesforce.com, and the community of opensource developers / DevOps / Perforce engineers who use and hack it.
+Kylie is supported by the [Perf Eng team at Salesforce.com](http://www.salesforce.com/company/careers/technology/perfengineering.jsp), and the community of opensource developers / DevOps / Perforce engineers who use and hack it.